mknx/smarthome/logic.md

 # Basic Structure

-The most important object to use is 'sh' for smarthome.
+The most important object to use is 'sh' for the smarthome object.
 It contains every detail about your smarthome.
 You could access your items, plugins and basic functions of SmartHome.py.
-It is very important that you always access these objects with parantheses ()!
-Otherwise errors could accure.
 To get the value of an item just call the name of it: <code>sh.area.item()</code>.
 And to set a new value: <code>sh.area.item(new_value)</code>.
 <pre>#!/usr/bin/env python
 # put on the light in the living room, if it is not on
 if not sh.living_room.light():
     sh.living_room.light('on')
 </pre>
+It is very important that you always access the items with parantheses ()!
+Otherwise errors could accure.

 You could iterate over `sh` and the item objects.
 <pre>